Council for the Advancement of Science Writing: History

 Incorporated in 1960 as a tax-exempt, 501(c)(3) educational organization, CASW held its first meeting in January 1960.
 Limited to 25 members, the Council funds projects to educate science writers.

 Programs

 CASW provides educational programs and funds awards to raise the quality of science writing.

 New Horizons in Science

 New Horizons in Science is a program of educational briefings on emerging scientific research and issues and science story ideas.

 Graduate School Fellowships

 CASW's Taylor/Blakeslee Fellowship Program supports at least four fellowships for graduate students in science writing.

-The William L. Laurence Scholarship Fund in Science Writing honred a retired New York Times science writer.
-The Times also reprted, "A separate $99,640 grant was awarded to the Council for the Advancement of Science Writing, Inc., to train reporters for black, Spanish‐language, American Indian and Asian‐American newspapers, magazines and broadcast stations during the next year."
+The William L. Laurence Scholarship Fund in Science Writing honored a retired New York Times science writer.
+The Times also reported, "A separate $99,640 grant was awarded to the Council for the Advancement of Science Writing, Inc., to train reporters for black, Spanish‐language, American Indian and Asian‐American newspapers, magazines and broadcast stations during the next year."